 How to Make Swiss Meringue

-Enter, Swiss Meringue!
-Swiss Meringue is the most stable of all meringues.
-It is also more dense and glossier, almost marshmallow like.
-Swiss meringue pipes like a dream and holds its shape well without weeping for a much longer time than french meringue.
-For this reason, it is great to use as a pie topping especially if you aren’t serving it immediately.
-The preparation of Swiss meringue also makes it safer to eat if you aren’t baking it because you heat the mixture during the preparation.
+Swiss meringue pipes like a dream and holds its shape without weeping for a much longer amount of time than French meringue.
+For this reason, it is a wonderful pie topping, especially if you aren’t serving it immediately.
+Because Swiss meringue is heated during the preparation, it’s safer to eat, especially if you aren’t baking it.

 How to Make Swiss Meringue